VACUUM Command

 LIMIT 20;

-When xid_age approaches ~2 billion, PostgreSQL will force aggressive vacuuming.
-Tables with very high xid_age should be vacuumed promptly.
+When xid_age exceeds ~1.5 billion, PostgreSQL emits warnings.
+Near 2 billion, it forces an aggressive autovacuum freeze.
+Tables with high xid_age should be vacuumed promptly to avoid forced downtime.

-• Prefer VACUUM ANALYZE over running them separately—it updates statistics in the same pass.
+• Run VACUUM ANALYZE rather than VACUUM and ANALYZE separately—it updates statistics in the same pass, saving one full table scan.

-• Long-running transactions prevent VACUUM from reclaiming dead tuples—check pg_stat_activity for idle-in-transaction sessions.
+• Long-running transactions prevent VACUUM from reclaiming dead tuples that the transaction might still need to see.
+Check pg_stat_activity for idle-in-transaction sessions and terminate them if they are stale.

 Continue in Performance: pg_stat_statements.